Muguruza overpowers Williams to Wimbledon title

 Six weeks ago, Muguruza crashed out of the French Open in tears, losing her Roland Garros crown in front of a hostile crowd rooting for her opponent and not many people would have bet on her winning the title on the Wimbledon grass.

-For her coach, Conchita Martinez, it must have been a case of deja-vu.
+For her temporary coach, Conchita Martinez, it must have been a case of deja-vu.
 In 1994, Martinez spoiled the party for Martina Navratilova, who had been trying to win her tenth Wimbledon crown at the age of 37.

+"She just told me to go out there and forget about all of this," Muguruza said in a news conference.
+"Try to think it's another match."

 With Muguruza's traveling coach, Sam Sumyk, absent from Wimbledon, Spanish Fed Cup captain Martinez had guided her at the All England Club.